 Once you have fixed your mind to bid for the property, contact the agent and see if the vendor is interested in selling the property prior to the auction.

 Given you can't purchase the property beforehand, prepare the relevant documents and get a copy of the Proclamation of Sale (POS) and Condition of Sale (COS).
 Read and understand all the terms.
 You can get your solicitor to inspect the POS and COS, and do not hesitate to ask if you have any questions.

 Lastly, find out if it's a Loan Agreement Cum Assignment (LACA) or non-LACA auction.
 A LACA auction needs a 5% deposit, while a non-LACA auction requires a 10% deposit.
 Prepare a bank draft or cashier's order for the deposit.

-On the auction day, your appearance is important.
+During the auction On the auction day, your appearance is important.
 A rich and confident look will help to convince other buyers that you will acquire the property at any cost.

 Arrive at least 30 minutes earlier.
 Register and deposit your bank draft or cashier's order at the counter.
 Present your identification card (NRIC) at the counter and fill up the Bidder's Registration Form.

 A small briefing will be held by the auctioneer.
 Listen carefully for the important clauses in the COS and property details in the POS.
 Ensure the presented COS is the exact copy as yours and no amendments were made to it.

 Once the auction commences, raise your bidding card to bid.
 Bid clearly, confidently and avoid unusual sign languages.
 Stand in clear sight of the auctioneer and avoid being drawn into bidding wars with other attendees.

 The bid is completed when the highest price is announced by the auctioneer and the property is sold at the fall of the hammer.
 Always ensure that your purchase price doesn't exceed the limit you fixed earlier.